 If we are writing the SV and it is finished, copy 0 to the SV write register.
 Then reset the write SV bit (C10) and set the end of communication bit.

-When the end of the communication bit is set, start a timer for 20 milliseconds.
-Once it has timed out turn on the start communication again bit.
+When the end of the communication bit is set, start a 20-millisecond timer.
+Once it has timed out, turn on the start communication again bit.

-When the end of the communication bit is on we check to see if the Solo SV Write (V10) is greater than 0.
-If it is we transfer V10 to V11 and set the write SV bit.
+When the end of the communication bit is set, we check if the Solo SV Write (V10) value is greater than 0.
+If it is, we transfer V10 to V11 and set the write SV bit.

-Watch the video below to see the running of the BRX PLC program to communicate to our Solo process temperature controller via Modbus ASCII protocol.
+Watch the video below to see the operation of the BRX PLC program, which communicates with our Solo process temperature controller via Modbus ASCII protocol.

 Download the BRX Do-More PLC program here.